 Student involvement inspires and informs sustainability initiatives, programs, and policies on campus.
 Student engagement is the strongest asset in positive change efforts at the college.
 Student organizations not only encourage collaboration on broad environmental and social justice issues, but they also host events and workshops, and foster sustainability on campus and in the greater community.
 The Sustainability Office offers a variety of programs to help you learn about different sustainability issues on and off campus.

 Sustainability Scholars address critical sustainability issues through real-world, immersive summer projects.
 Working anywhere from skyscrapers in Charlotte to community gardens in food deserts, students integrate problem-solving skills through a wide range of community-based projects.
+Apply to be a 2014 Sustainability Scholar.

 Summer applications are available at the beginning of spring semester.